FelixTheC/strongtyping/README.md

     def foo_bar(self, a: int):
         ...
 ```

-You can also use a mix of typed and untyped parameters but then only the typed parameters are checked on runtime
+- use a mix of typed and untyped parameters but then only the typed parameters are checked on runtime
 ```python
 from strongtyping.strong_typing import match_typing